Vietnam talks trust with China, invites Japanese warship

 MATTER OF TRUST

-Vietnam's warm assurances to China and its agreement with Japan on the same day are likely to antagonize Beijing, but show Hanoi's intent to engage the West and Asian powers in defense, trade and investment after a history of at times uncomfortable dependence on its giant neighbor.
+Vietnam's warm assurances to China and its agreement with Japan on the same day are likely to antagonise Beijing, but show Hanoi's intent to engage the West and Asian powers in defence, trade and investment after a history of at times uncomfortable dependence on its giant neighbour.

 Trust has become an issue for China, whose Foreign Minister Wang Yi on Friday told U.S. counterpart John Kerry that a recent U.S. warship patrol near its man-made islands in the Spratlys was of extreme concern.